01micko/sfwbar-configs/configs/sfwbar/world-clock/Readme-world-clock.md

 # World Clock

 These config files enable a sidebar displaying world times on simple `svg` clock dials on screen on the right by default.
-That can changed by editing the `-GtkWidget-direction:` propertin the the `#CSS` section of the config to `left`.
+That can be changed by editing the `-GtkWidget-direction:` property in the the `#CSS` section of the config to `left`.

 ### Screen shots